rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 @todo change HDMI port to HDMI input ports across entire document.
 And fix spelling and sentence errors.

-Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI ports, such as getting the number of HDMI ports, getting the current status of a selected HDMI port, pausing and playing audio, setting the video scale and selecting which HDMI input to be selected as active.
+Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI ports, such as getting the number of HDMI ports, getting the current status of a selected HDMI port, setting the video scale and selecting which HDMI input to be selected as active.
 And registering callbacks fo asyncronous notifications.

 ## Component Runtime Execution Requirements